Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * MP3, FLAC, Vorbis, and WAV audio-only output
 * However, MediaConvert offers more options overall

-### AWS Compute Optimizer

-* Uses machine learning to analyze historical utilization metrics
-* Recommends optimal AWS resources for your workloads to reduce costs and improve performance
-* Offers optimization guidance for:
-    * Amazon EC2 instances
-    * Amazon EBS volumes
-    * AWS Lambda functions
-* Results can be viewed in the console or via the CLI

 ### Summary

 * Rekognition: face detection, labeling, celebrity recognition